Contact Us

 FAQs

-There is no such thing as a "breed" of rat.
+• There is no such thing as a "breed" of rat.
 Rats are rats are rats.
 There are different varieties, which means the colors and markings as well as coat, ear, and body type.
 It doesn't break down any further than “rat”.
 Each rat can have individual personalities regardless of the variety.
+The best type of rat is a happy and loved rat.

 Even if you have rats at home, rats need same age company when they're young.
 They'll be more active than a more mature rat, and having a friend of the same age gives them somewhere to put that excess energy.
-Three same-sex rats is the lucky number (less dominance spats, etc).
+Three same-sex rats is our favorite number for getting new rats.
+Groups of 3+ encourage more natural behaviors, including forming "best friends" for grooming and playing, rather than being forced to interact with only one other individual.
 This goes for both males and females.

-Per my policy, I only adopt out rats in pairs or more.
+• Per my policy, I only adopt out rats in pairs or more.
+We prefer rehoming in groups of 3 or more.
 When deciding how many rats to adopt, it's important to recognize their social nature and prioritize their well-being.
 Rats are highly social animals and require the company of their own kind to engage in natural behaviors like grooming and playing, which are crucial for their mental and emotional health.

-For new rat owners, it's recommended to start with two rats, but having a small group of 3 to 4 can provide even better social interaction and support for each other.
+For new rat owners, it's recommended to start with two rats as to not get overwhelmed, but having a small group of 3 to 4 can provide even better social interaction and support for each other.
 Having more than two rats can also offer resilience in case one passes away unexpectedly, ensuring the remaining rats still have companionship.
+Three rats also requires similar cage space as a pair, with only slightly more food and cleaning needed.

 Ultimately, the number of rats you adopt should depends on your ability to care for them properly and commit time to meeting their social and environmental needs.
 As you become more experienced in rat care, you can consider adopting more if you have the resources and space to accommodate them responsibly.

 Males: Typically larger and heavier than females.
-Display more obvious physical features, such as large testicles.
-More likely to enjoy cuddling and physical affection.
+Display more obvious physical features (such as large testicles).
+They are more likely to enjoy cuddling and physical affection.

 Females: Generally smaller and lighter than males.
 Retain a playful and lively demeanor well into middle age.
-Can be just as affectionate and cuddly as males, especially if handled well.
+Can be just as affectionate and cuddly as males, though less commonly, especially if handled and worked with regularly.

 Other behavioral and physical traits, such as scent marking, are more individualized and not strictly tied to gender.
 While male rats may have a slightly stronger scent, both sexes engage in scent marking, which involves rubbing scent glands along surfaces and dribbling urine.
 The frequency of scent marking is not significantly more common in either sex.

-Avoid cages advertised for "rats and mice," as they are typically too small for rats.
-Wooden cages and those lacking proper ventilation, such as plastic enclosures or glass tanks, are also unsuitable.
+• Avoid cages advertised for "rats and mice," as they are typically too small for rats.
+Wooden cages and those lacking proper ventilation, such as plastic enclosures or glass tanks, are also unsuitable as rats love to chew, and glass does not allow for the proper ventilation that their sensitive respiratory systems need.

 Since rats spend a significant portion of their time, up to 22-23 hours a day, within their cage, it's important for it to be spacious, engaging, and sufficiently large to support their active lives.
 They will utilize the height of a cage if provided, as they love to climb.
-We always recommend “Critter Nation” cages if budget isn’t an issue.
+We always recommend “Critter Nation” cages, if budget isn’t an issue.
+These can also be found commonly second hand on places like Facebook Marketplace, and if sanitized correctly, are just as good as a new cage!
+It can comfortably house up to 4-6 rats, and can be expanded easily for more.

-If you already have a cage, we recommend utilizing a rat cage calculator.
+If you already have a cage, we recommend utilizing a rat cage calculator like this website has.
 This tool will help in assessing how many rats can be comfortably accommodated in a given cage.
 Pay attention to cage bar spacing.
 Bars spaced between 0.4-0.6 inches apart are suitable for most rats, while anything 1 inch or wider is likely to not contain your rats.

-We use Kiln-Dried Pine for bedding for our rats.
+At ALOE Rattery, we use Kiln-Dried Pine and Aspen Shavings interchangeably for bedding for our rats.
 Non-Kiln Dried Pine and Cedar wood chips, or scented bedding should NOT be used in cages for rats.
 Pine and Cedar contain phenols, which can irritate the sensitive respiratory system of a rat, and may cause respiratory infections.
 MBLU says "if you can't hold it to your nose and breath it for 5 minutes, don't expect your rats to live in it".

-Providing your rat with a varied diet is crucial for meeting their nutritional needs and promoting enrichment.
+• Providing your rat with a varied diet is crucial for meeting their nutritional needs and promoting enrichment.
 Similar to hamsters and gerbils, a significant portion of a rat's diet should consist of a well-balanced, uniform, fortified pellet or rodent block free from artificial flavors, colors, and preservatives.
 These pellets serve as the foundation of the diet, ensuring that your rat receives essential nutrients and calories.
-We use Mazuri Rat and Mouse food and Kalmbach Rat food interchangeably.
+We use Mazuri 6F Rat and Mouse food and Kalmbach 18% Protein Rat food interchangeably, as well as a variety of fresh vegetables.

-Using a uniform pellet or block helps prevent selective eating of high-fat and high-calorie items, which rats may naturally prefer.
-By controlling caloric intake and encouraging stimulating activities, you can support your rat's overall health and well-being, as they are prone to obesity, which can lead to various negative secondary effects.
+Using a uniform pellet or block may seem boring, but it ensures your rats get a balanced diet.
+This helps prevent selective eating of high-fat and high-calorie items, which rats may naturally prefer, and will choose to pick out of the medley style foods.
+By controlling caloric intake and encouraging stimulating activities, you can support your rat's overall health and well-being, which can lead to various negative secondary effects.

 Treats like cereals, fruits and veggies are encouraged, but only in small amounts.